OBOAcademy/obook/docs/getting-started-obook.md

 ## Beyond Diataxis: the OBOOK categories:

-We are about to introduce a new concept to obook called `pathways`.
+We just introduced a new concept to OBOOK called `pathways`.
 The idea is that we provide a linear guide for all 6 roles mentioned on the getting started page through the materials.
 This will help us also complete the materials and provide a good path to reviewing them regularly.

 ### Tutorial